The ear is a muscle II

 Participatory sound installation, Rotterdam, 2020

 There are very few situations in everyday life when non-verticality is allowed or embedded: sleep/nap, sexual/intimate activity, sports or physical training.
-Most of them are reserved to private spaces.
+Most of them are reserved for private spaces.
 While in public we are mainly controlled by keeping ourselves in vertical mode.
-In her practice Alina want to question that type of vertical that freezes and alienates listener from sound-maker or performer.
+In her practice Alina wants to question that type of vertical that freezes and alienates listener from sound-maker or performer.
 Alternatively she suggests non-vertical modes in which sonic and visual stimulation can take over not only our ears and eyes, but also limbs, joints, bones and body cavities.

 Alina Ozerova Short Bio